thatbeautifuldream/ufw-cli/README.md

 # ufw-cli

 A command-line interface tool to simplify the management of UFW (Uncomplicated Firewall) on Linux systems.
+For more detailed information on UFW, please refer to the [UFW documentation](https://help.ubuntu.com/community/UFW).

 ## Features